Vilniansk

-Vilniansk (Вільнянськ, /uk/; Вольнянск, /ru/) is a city in Zaporizhzhia Oblast, Ukraine and the administrative center of Vilniansk urban hromada.
+Vilniansk (Вільнянськ, /uk/; Вольнянск, /ru/) is a city in Zaporizhzhia Oblast, in eastern Ukraine and the administrative center of Vilniansk urban hromada.
 Population:

 It was the administrative center of Vilniansk Raion (district) until 2020, when the raion was abolished in accordance with administrative reforms and its area merged into Zaporizhzhia Raion.

+History

+The town was founded in 1840 as the village of "Sofiyevka" by the Meshchersky and Kostrikov families of Russian district nobles.
+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards it was administratively part of the Zaporizhzhia Governorate of Ukraine.

+In 1935, the village was renamed into the town Krasnoarmeyskoe.
+In 1944 it was renamed into the town Chervonoarmeyskoe.

+In 1966, the village became the town of Volnyansk.
+In 1969, the population was 11,800 people.
+A cutlery factory, a plastics factory, and a butter factory operated here.

+In January 1989 the population was 17,566 people, or 8,114 men and 9,452 women.
+The largest enterprises at that time were the tool factory and the plastic products factory.

 Demographics

+As of August 2024, the population was approximately 16,000 people.

+Ukrainian language is the main and only official language of the city.

 As of the Ukrainian national census in 2001, Vilniansk had a population of 16,456 inhabitants.
 The ethnic and linguistic composition was as follows: